Coming Back To LifeLive At Pompeii full course

 In my private 1 – 1 lessons, I don’t like to leave any stone unturned.

-In 1 – 1 lessons you won’t approach this whole song within 1 hour, it’ll really take months and more than likely years of lessons to learn every technique David has implimented into this 7 minute masterpiece.
+In 1 – 1 lessons you won’t approach this whole song within 1 hour, it’ll really take months and more than likely years of lessons to learn every technique David has implemented into this 7 minute masterpiece.

 The tab alone has taken me 2 – 4 weeks to transcribe, the backing track another 4/5 weeks to make/program, so I wouldn’t have the opportunity to offer something so comprehensive in private lessons alone.